The Care and Crisis Help Line

-The Care and Crisis Helpline is a program of the YWCA of Genesee County, Inc. It is a free and confidential, 24/7 crisis helpline answered by skilled “listeners.”
+The Care and Crisis Helpline is a program of the Orleans and Genesee County's Mental Health Departments.
+It is a free and confidential, 24/7 crisis helpline answered by skilled “listeners.”
 It provides a safe and non-judgmental source of support for individuals in any type of crisis.

 Mental Health Programs offered include: